ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

                 'amount_units': 'μg/kg'
             },
             status=200,
-            ## Status 200 means the object was a successfully patched and the schema update works as expected.
+            ## Status 200 means the object was successfully patched and the schema update works as expected.
         )

 5. Document the changes to the corresponding log file within the **schemas/changelogs** directory.